ach4ndi/pkm_format_pmd_3ds_farc/README.md

 Some feature (for unpacking) :
 - Unpack FARC file on PMD 3DS game as raw file
-- Automatic convert some file into readable format
+- Automatic convert some file into readable (for non technical user) format
 	- convert message format to *.txt file (with external code handle on json file)
-	- convert portrait graphic to *.png file
+	- convert potrait graphic to *.png file
 	- convert *.*cte image format to *.png file
 - Utilities :
 	- Message Viewer.